FederatedAI/FATE/python/federatedml/ensemble/README.rst

           Figure 5: mix mode introduction

 While conducting inference, every party will traverse its trees locally.
-All hosts will send the final leaf id to guests and the guest retrieves leaf weights from received leaf id.
+All hosts will send the final leaf id to guests and the guest retrieves leaf weights using received leaf id.
 The prediction only needs one communication in mix mode.

         .. figure:: images/mix_procedure.png
           :align: center